 ischaemia: Reduced or blocked blood supply.
 See also ischaemic heart disease.

-ischaemic heart disease: See heart attack and angina.
+ischaemic heart disease: Also heart attack and angina (chest pain).
 Also known as coronary heart disease.
 See also ischaemia.

 juvenile arthritis: Inflammatory arthritis in children that begins before their 16th birthday and lasts at least 6 weeks.
 Also known as juvenile idiopathic arthritis.